Three-dimensional core-collapse supernovae with complex magnetic structures: II. Rotational instabilities and

-Although all our models show the growth of non-axisymmetric modes inside the PNS, only simulation \hydro{} develops strong large-scale structures clearly connected to the onset of the \LTWI{}.
-Our magnetized models show a very different evolution of the rotation profile over time w.r.t. the non-magnetized case.
+Overall, our magnetized models show a very different evolution of the rotation profile over time w.r.t. the non-magnetized case.
 While its precise evolution may also vary from one magnetized models to another (see \refig{fig:omega_radius}), a common feature is that the action of magnetic fields considerably flattens the radial rotation profile in the PNS.
 In order to understand the dichotomy between magnetized and hydrodynamic models, it is useful to identify more quantitatively the location of the mode's corotation point. \refig{fig:freq_vs_radius} shows the radial profile at $t=300$ ms of the rotational frequency, the Brunt-V\"ais\"al\"a frequency \be F_\mathrm{BV}=\frac{1}{2\pi}\left[ \frac{1}{\rho}\frac{\partial\Phi}{\partial r} \left( \frac{1}{c_s^2}\frac{\partial p}{\partial r}-\frac{\partial\rho}{\partial r} \right) \right]^{1/2} \ee and the Lamb frequency \be F_\mathrm{Lamb}=\frac{1}{2\pi}\frac{\sqrt(l(l+1))c_s}{r} \ee evaluated for $l=1$.
 For model \hydro{} the corotation point (i.e. the intersection between $\Omega$ and the green band representing the $(l=1,m=1)$ mode's frequency) falls at the outer edge of the convective zone, i.e. where $F_\mathrm{BV}^2$ is negative.
 This result is consistent with the findings of \cite{takiwaki2021}, who identified the important role of convection in creating favourable conditions for the development of the \LTWI{}.
 On the other hand, in the magnetized case the convective zone is generally in solid-body rotation due to the early magnetic transport of angular momentum, which could explain the lack of strong non-axisymmetric structures.
 Moreover, the corotation of the same mode in the magnetized models appears to be located farther out in the PNS, where the differential rotation has not been damped by the action of magnetic stresses and the rotational frequency is significantly lower.
 It is also interesting to note that only in the hydrodynamic case the mode's corotation resides in a zone where the mode's frequency is lower than $F_\mathrm{Lamb}$, i.e. in a region where p-modes cannot propagate radially.